 A true taste of Nova Scotia

 In Nova Scotia, freshly prepared locally-sourced food isn’t a special treat; it’s the norm.
-Thanks to the Atlantic Ocean which surrounds the island, there’s an incredible selection of maritime offerings available all-year-round, the most famous of which is the iconic Nova Scotian lobster, said to be better than any other.
+Thanks to the Atlantic Ocean which surrounds Nova Scotia, there’s an incredible selection of maritime offerings available all-year-round, the most famous of which is the iconic Nova Scotian lobster, said to be better than any other.
 But it’s not all about seafood.
 The maritime climate and fertile soil provide the ideal conditions for almost every kind of fruit and vegetable imaginable which are often both farmed and foraged from spring until autumn.
 The climate and land type also create the perfect environment for growing wine-producing grapes used to make a great variety of red, white, sparkling and fruit wines.
 Although Nova Scotian cuisine is largely indigenous, there is a sprinkling of non-native foods thrown into the mix, too, introduced by immigrants from across the world.

 Traditional Nova Scotian dishes